February 3 at 7 PM

 Meet student comedy improv troupes from around Philadelphia and the suburbs.
 Hosted by This Side Up Comedy Improv Troupe from MacGuffin this hour of hilarity features short improv sets from the troupes and an improv jam at the end where everyone gets involved.
 Come see the future of comedy!

-All Improvalooza jams are for all ages.
-These are Pay-What-You-Can events!
+All Improvalooza jams are for all ages. $5 at the door.

 Directed by Liz Fredette